ICTU/quality-time/README.md

 quality-time-collector
 ```

-In the fourth one, run the frontend:
+In the fourth temrinal, run the frontend:

 ```console
 cd components/frontend